kichichoi102/Recursion-Memoization/README.md

 # Recursion-Memoization
 Taking common recursion algorithms and memoizing it to greatly improve the efficiency

+## Memoization
+Memoization is an optimization technique to speed up processes by storing the results of function calls and returning such cached results when its input is required.
+As one can tell, memoization can work very nicely with recursive algorithms to greatly improve efficiency.

 ## Dynamic Programming
 Dynamic Programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions using a memory-based data structure (array, map,etc).
 In these examples, I used an empty dictionary to store the key-value pairs which correspond to their respective index and their solution.